Great Tibet Tour Logo GREAT TIBET TOUR ®

 How to Travel from Nepal to Tibet?

 You can either board a flight to Lhasa, Tibet from Kathmandu, Nepal or take an overland tour to Tibet.
-The straight-line distance between Kathmandu and Lhasa is 609 kilometers, while the land distance is about 1300 kilometers.
+The straight-line distance between Kathmandu and Lhasa is 609 kilometers, while the land distance is about 1,300 kilometers.

 Take a plane from Kathmandu to Lhasa

-Usually, there are two direct flights between Lhasa and Kathmandu, operated independently by Sichuan Airlines and Air China.
-It usually takes about 1.5 hours to get to Tibet from Kathmandu by air and cost about $460 for a one-way ticket. >> See more about the flight schedules from Kathmandu to Lhasa.
+Now the direct flight from Kathmandu to Lhasa is remusing, only three direct flights per week on Monday, Wednesday, Thursday and Friday from April to October 2025.
+On other days, only connecting flights between Lhasa and Kathmandu are available, operated independently by Sichuan Airlines and Air China.
+It usually takes about 18 hours to get to Lhasa from Kathmandu by air and costs about $520 for a one-way ticket.

 Equipped with your passport and China group visa, you can easily board a flight to Lhasa.
-Upon arrival at Lhasa, your Tibetan tour guide will greet you with your Tibet Travel Permit at the customs
+Upon arrival at Lhasa, your Tibetan tour guide will greet you with your Tibet Travel Permit at the customs.

-Travel Tips: The flight from Nepal to Tibet will bring you a stunning aerial view of the mountain tops - Mount Everest (8844.43 meters) and the incredible Himalayas.
-Since there will be a huge ascent from Kathmandu Valley (1,400 meters) to Lhasa (3,658 meters), it is best to take a good rest in the first few days in Lhasa to accommodate the altitude change.
+Travel Tips: The direct flight from Nepal to Tibet will bring you a stunning aerial view of the mountain tops - Mount Everest (8,844.43 meters) and the incredible Himalayas.
+Since there will be a huge ascent from Kathmandu Valley (1,400 meters) to Lhasa (3,658 meters), it is best to take a good rest in the first few days in Lhasa to accommodate the altitude change. >> See more about the flight schedules from Kathmandu to Lhasa.

 Take a Car From Nepal to Tibet

 If you opt for the overland journey, you should be ready for a great ride across a 1,300-km road trip that usually takes 3 to 5 days to complete.
-Along the Sino-Nepal Highway, also known as the Friendship Highway, you will cross the majestic Himalayas to Gyirong Port, witness the north face of lofty Mt.Everest at Everest Base Camp, appreciate stunning holy lake Yamdrokts, and finally arrive in Lhasa to worship the Potala Palace and Jokhang Temple.
+Along the Sino-Nepal Highway, also known as the Friendship Highway, you will cross the majestic Himalayas to Gyirong Port, witness the north face of lofty Mt.Everest at Everest Base Camp, appreciate the stunning holy lake Yamdrokts, and finally arrive in Lhasa to worship at the Potala Palace and Jokhang Temple.

 The overland route: Kathmandu → Gyirong → Tingri → EBC → Shigatse → Lhasa